 Benefits of PDAS

-- Approved trainers whose education and experience are assessed and then validated by awarding a Trainer Type.
+- Approved trainers are assessed by education and experience and then awarded a Trainer Type during the approval process.

-- Approved Training that has been reviewed for content and awarded a Tier type.
+- Approved Training is reviewed for content and awarded a Tier type.

 - Accountability in regard to verifying attendance.
 Approved trainers enter the attendance directly to the Registry to avoid fraud and alleviating the need for the student to produce documentation to the Registry.